“I’m so glad I live in a world where there are Octobers.” ― L.M. Montgomery, Anne of Green Gables

 You can view more images from the Smithsonian Museum’s A Brief History of House Cats here.

-In the United States, cats are the most popular animal companion, with over 95 million domesticated cats sashaying and sauntering around 34 percent of homes.
+Cats are the most popular animal companion, with over 95 million domesticated cats sashaying and sauntering around 34 percent of homes in the US alone!
 Check out these house cat stats:

 95.6 million — Estimated number of companion cats